 - Top reviews

 Sales is one of the strongest user signals available to Amazon for evaluating a product.
-Sales or turnover reflects the sum of all decisions that customers have made about a product.
+Turnovers reflect the sum of all decisions that customers have made about a product.

 A product with a comparatively higher sales volume seems - assuming the same price - to meet the needs of the customers better than a similarly expensive product with lower sales volume.
 Sales are therefore never absolute, but always relative to the competition.

 It can be assumed that Amazon places the user signal "sales" in relation to the preceding search query.
-Thus, it is quite possible that a product with a very specific customer benefit (e.g. oversized shoes) only accounts for a small turnover compared to the competition in absolute terms, but if the search query contains the term "oversize", then these products will generate above-average sales.
+It is therefore possible that a product with a very specific customer benefit (e.g. oversized shoes) only represents a small turnover in absolute terms compared to the competition.
+However, if the search query contains the term "oversize", this product will generate above-average sales.

-It is not surprising that sales are an important indicator for Amazon, also for business management reasons.
-Amazon earns with every sale.
+For Amazon, sales represent an important indicator for business management reasons.
+After all, Amazon is earning with every sale.
 But in the end, the purchase only comes about if the customer's needs are met.
-Amazon and the customer therefore have the same interests here.
+Amazon and the customer therefore have the same interests.

 Sometimes the factors have the same effect.
-For example, well-chosen and well-placed keywords not only increase the relevance of a product, they also increase the click-through-rate at the same time, since users usually click more often on products that contain their entered search terms in the title.
+For example, well-chosen and well-placed keywords not only increase the relevance of a product, they also increase the click rate at the same time, since users usually click more often on products that contain their entered search terms in the title.

 However, the factors sometimes also have an opposite effect.
 With regard to the keywords, it would make sense to place as many terms as possible in the title or the bullet points.
 In terms of good performance, however, this makes little sense, as a long, complicated title is unattractive to users and therefore generates fewer clicks.